carmalou/service-worker-example/intro-to-service-worker.md

 [`caches.match`](https://developer.mozilla.org/en-US/docs/Web/API/Cache/match) is a function that allows us to search through [CacheStorage](link) and find a match for our request.
 When we add something to our cache, it'll be stored in a stack, with the oldest additions at the bottom and the newest at the top. `caches.match` will find the newest match and return that.
 If it doesn't find a match at all, it'll return `null`.

 And that's it!
 That's everything you need for a simple starter service worker!
 If you think service workers are super cool, I'd recommend seeing what else they can do, including background fetch, [in this blog post.](https://davidwalsh.name/background-sync)

+_If you want to learn more about service workers, I hope you'll head over to serviceworkerbook.com and sign up for my mailing list, and follow me on Twitter!
+You'll be the first to know when my book, 'Let's Take This Offline' is out!_